Dr. James Mead Professor of Biblical and Theological Studies

 VPH 115E

 Now ordained in the Reformed Church in America, Dr. Mead served as a Presbyterian pastor for 11 years prior to entering Princeton Theological Seminary, where he earned a doctorate in biblical studies.
 His research interests include Old Testament prophets as well as the theology of the Old Testament’s historical books.
 In 2007 Westminster John Knox Press published a textbook by Dr. Mead titled Biblical Theology: Issues, Methods, and Themes.
-Dr. Mead received the Northwestern Teaching Excellence Award in 2023.
+Dr. Mead received the Northwestern Teaching Excellence Award in 2023 and 2004.

 HEB101 - Elementary Biblical Hebrew and Culture